Live Broadcast

 Children and adolescents

-The safety and benefits of XELJANZ have not been established in patients under 2 years of age.
+The safety and benefits of XELJANZ have not yet been established in patients under 2 years of age.

-Other medications and XELJANZ
+Other medicines and XELJANZ

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 • antibiotics such as rifampicin, used to treat bacterial infections